ch-vashistha/BH-perturbation-theory-mathematica/README.md

-# Black Hole Perturbation Theory in Mathematica
+# Black Hole Perturbation Theory with Mathematica (xAct)

 This repository contains a collection of Mathematica notebooks developed for the Black Hole Perturbation Theory module of the GW Foundations course at IUCAA.